Cidaas/cidaas-android-sdk/app/Passwordless.md

 # Passwordless or Multifactor Authentication

-cidaas provides numerous options to ensure safe and diverse mechanisms for login.
+de.cidaas provides numerous options to ensure safe and diverse mechanisms for login.
 It is a good practise to enable multiple factors during login, to ensure there is no misuse of authentication mechanism.
-To improve convenience, cidaas offers passwordless mechanisms as well.
-Depending on the end user's comfort, you can offer any of the multi-factor authentication available in cidaas.
+To improve convenience, de.cidaas offers passwordless mechanisms as well.
+Depending on the end user's comfort, you can offer any of the multi-factor authentication available in de.cidaas.

 ## Table of Contents
 <!--ts-->